 Though denied a compass, his soul does not reciprocate.

-with the life which absorbs and excludes him, not complaining.
+with life which absorbs and excludes, not complaining.

-Nights pass without his mistress, Sien.
-His mind is concussive.
+Nights pass without mistress, Sien.
+His mind concusses.

-His face trembles torn in the brass sounds of the storm's concussions.
+His face trembles, torn by the sounds of storm's concussions.

-The butcher, the baker, the candlestick-maker, all of them sneer.
+The butcher, baker, candlestick-maker, all of them sneer.

 If lack of mercy is just, may he not know why?
 Time blinks.

 Thinking causes pain.
-Only painting connects him, he links.
+Painting connects him and he links.

-He accepts art and the pain, as gifts, choosing not to reciprocate.
+He accepts art and the pain, as gifts, no reciprocation.

 He chases mice.
-The cheese plate falls with a loud concussion.
+The cheese plate falls with a concussion.

-He rubs his gnarled hands across his lids.
+He rubs gnarled hands across his lids.
 He maintains the link.

 How?
 Why?
 But, the mice eating his cheese only sneer.

-The sunflowers shimmer and wiggle in their vase, as he blinks.
+The sunflowers shimmer and wiggle in their vase; he blinks.

-Stumbling, he falls attempting to sit, the chair does not complain.
+Stumbling, he falls trying to sit, the chair does not complain.

-He had thought God clear as sunlight; yet, the paint complained.
+He thought God clear as sunlight; yet, the paint complained.

-He was not God; he could not capture the light.
+Not God; he could not capture light.
 He must reciprocate.

-After all, who was he, but a mere man, ashes to dust; life blinks.
+After all, he was a mere man, ashes to dust; life blinks.

-Ah death, le grand mal, no minor concussion,
+Ah death, le grand mal, considered- no minor concussion,

-He must escape, join the celestial spin, and avoid their sneers.
+He must escape, join the celestial spin, avoid their sneers;

-The brushes call.
-He prostitutes himself.
-Linseed oil spills, connecting, linking.
+The brushes-he prostitutes himself.
+Linseed spills, touches linking.

-Theo, brother, never would he forgive.
+Theo, brother, never would forgive.
 Many others would complain.

 Ah, Gauguin, His dear friend, he would understand and not sneer.

-If God was truly a loving God, surely, he thought; God will not reciprocate.
+If God was truly loving, he thought; God will not reciprocate.

-The mockers who did not live in Dante’s nine levels of hellish concussion,
+The mockers did not live in Dante’s nine levels of hell's concussions;

-they will call his actions cowardly.
-Merciless, they did not live between the blinks.
+they will call him coward.
+They did not live between the blinks.

-Gifted brightest hues, the link to sun and moon, lost without reciprocation.
+Gifted bright hues, the link to sun and moon, lost without reciprocation.

-Complaining no more to the sky, as each cerebral pulse brings concussion.
+Complaining no more to sky, as each cerebral pulse brings concussion.